 Francesco grew up in a Christian family on the island of Sicily.
-He was converted at a young age, and is receiving theological training through the Metropolitan Tabernacle School of Theology—the church that Charles Spurgeon and Peter Masters.
+He was converted at a young age and is receiving theological training through the Metropolitan Tabernacle School of Theology—the church that Charles Spurgeon and Peter Masters pastored.
 He is currently church planting in the city of Messina.

-Despite this good atmosphere in my home and church, when I was about ten years old I started to become more and more disinterested in religion.
+Despite this good atmosphere in my home and church, when I was about ten years old, I started to become more and more disinterested in religion.
 I stopped attending my Sunday school class and our worship services.
 However, when I was about twelve years old, the Lord began His reviving work in my heart.
-The Lord used my great interest in history to bring me to the faith.
+He used my great interest in history to bring me to the faith.
 I had never been taught about the Reformation or Protestantism because to speak about history and doctrine in the mystical and anti-intellectual Pentecostal circles was almost a taboo.
-Yet, out of a deep existential curiosity, I began to read everything I could find about church history.
-My deep desire was to know from where I—an evangelical in a catholic country—came from.
-Sadly my interest in Protestantism was only cultural or intellectual and not spiritual.
+Yet out of a deep existential curiosity, I began to read everything I could find about church history.
+My deep desire was to know from where came from, as an evangelical in a Catholic country.
+Sadly, my interest in Protestantism was only cultural or intellectual and not spiritual.

-As time when on my interest in history only increased, especially Christian history.
-What I learned started to cause me to doubt many of the Pentecostal doctrines and practices I had learned.
+As time went on, my interest in history only increased, especially Christian history.
+What I learned started to cause me to doubt many of the Pentecostal doctrines and practices that I had learned.
 Another thing that God used to move me one step further toward the Reformed faith was an old protestant Italian hymnal called L’innario Cristiano that I discovered.
-I was astonished by the deep theological truths I found in these hymns and I became more and more discontent with the shallow, manipulative and modern ways of worship that were spreading in my classical Pentecostalism circles.
+I was astonished by the deep theological truths I found in these hymns, and I became more and more discontent with the shallow, manipulative, and modern ways of worship that were spreading in my Classical Pentecostalism circles.

 The final encounter with the Reformed faith happened when one day I was reacquainted with pastor Nazzareno Ulfo (Reno).
 He had been the pastor of my home church when I was about five years old.
 That day a friendship began that shaped my life definitively.
 Pastor Reno introduced me to the Reformed Baptist faith in a more consistent way.
-With this happy meeting started a new phase of my life, I considered myself Reformed and I desired to see a reformation in my home church.
-I began to share tracts and translations and I resisted the introduction of any superficial forms of modern worship.
-Sadly, at that time, I had much knowledge and only a little love.
-Thus, many of my efforts were marred by teenage arrogance, pride and inconsistency.
+A new phase of my life started with this happy meeting.
+I considered myself Reformed and desired to see a reformation in my home church.
+I began to share tracts and translations, and I resisted the introduction of any superficial forms of modern worship.
+Sadly, at that time I had much knowledge and only a little love.
+Thus, many of my efforts were marred by teenage arrogance, pride, and inconsistency.
 But the Lord watched over me and He slowly changed and refined my life.

-In 2006, I began my university studies in economics and my horizons as a village boy widened.
-I began to frequent the city of Messina, and to attend a history conference that was held in the local Waldensian church.
-There I met for the first time an old retired pastor named Giovanni Lento.
+In 2006, I began my university studies in economics, and my horizons as a village boy widened.
+I began to frequent the city of Messina and to attend a history conference that was held in the local Waldensian church.
+There, for the first time, I met an old retired pastor named Giovanni Lento.
 He was an ex-catholic priest who had been saved out of Catholicism.
 His friendship was another means through which God shaped my life.

 My efforts to do the work of the leaven in my home church ended in deep frustration.
-So in 2009, I decided to resign from the membership.
-I had never thought to join the Waldensian Church because it was deeply infected and marred by theological liberalism, but my meeting with some of the more conservative Waldesnians led me to attend to the church in Messina without becoming a member.
+So in 2009, I decided to resign from membership.
+I had never thought to join the Waldensian Church because it was deeply infected and marred by theological liberalism, but my meeting with some of the more conservative Waldesnians led me to attend the church in Messina without becoming a member.
 At that time there was no Reformed church in my area.
 In those years I had memorable moments of fellowship and mutual instruction with pastor Lento.
 Every Sunday we walked in a nearby public garden after the service.
 It was during one of these walks that pastor Lento asked me to preach my first sermon.
-I agreed, knowing that the invitation to preach would not be an isolated event, but the first of a long series.
-In the next years the Waldesnian church was without pastor and I had the opportunity to preach several times.
-Even there I continued with my “reformer” mindset and I flooded that church with tracts and translations that presented and upheld the orthodox reformed faith.
-These were very happy years and I confess I am indebted to pastor Lento and the Waldensian Church.
+I agreed, knowing that the invitation to preach would not be an isolated event but the first of a long series.
+In the next years the Waldesnian church was without a pastor, and I had the opportunity to preach several times.
+Even there, I continued with my “reformer” mindset and flooded that church with tracts and translations that presented and upheld the Orthodox Reformed faith.
+These were very happy years, and I confess that I am indebted to pastor Lento and the Waldensian Church.

 Finally, I recognized that my time at the Waldensian Church was coming to an end and that the Lord was calling me to a more consistent and useful work.
-I decided to leave my Waldensian friends and join the new group in order to help Pastor Nazzareno and the man that was caring for them.
+I decided to leave my Waldensian friends and join the new group in order to help Pastor Nazzareno.
 This is the place where I am currently serving the Lord while completing my studies at Metropolitan Tabernacle Seminary.
-There is a great need in Italy for scriptural preaching, reverent worship, and a consistent public testimony so that Christ and His gospel might be exalted.
+There is a great need in Italy for scriptural preaching, reverent worship, and consistent public testimony, so Christ and His gospel might be exalted.
 Please pray for us.